garrett361/transformers_notes/main.typ

 step.
-We randomly sample $B$ datapoints $x in cal(D)$ from the dataset through some i.i.d. process#footnote[The below uses sampling with replacement, while in practice we sample without replacement, but the different is negligible for all practical cases.];.
+We randomly sample $B$ datapoints $x in cal(D)$ from the dataset through some i.i.d. process#footnote[The below uses sampling with replacement, while in practice we sample without replacement, but the different is negligible for all practical cases.].
 Each corresponding gradient $bold(g) (x) = partial _( w) cal(L) ( w, x  )$ is itself a random variable whose average is the true gradient across the entire dataset $bar(bold(g))$ and we